mahmoudnafifi/image_relighting/README.md

 Please cite the following paper if you used our method:

-1. Majed El Helou, et al., AIM 2020: Scene Relighting and Illumination Estimation.
+1. Majed El Helou, et al., AIM 2020: Scene Relighting and Illumination Estimation Challenge.
 In ECCV workshops, 2020.

 If you used the [RGB-uv histogram](https://github.com/mahmoudnafifi/image_relighting/blob/master/estimation/get_RGB_uv_hist.m), please cite the following papers: